ervtripp/SplunkLab1/README.md

 <img src="https://res.cloudinary.com/dsz8pn2ym/image/upload/v1770862917/Screenshot_2026-02-08_162617_vc9td7.png"/>
 <br />
 <br />
 Return to Splunk and search for "EventCode:1102", which is the Audit Log Clear event.
-That may be something that to question if repeated a certain amount of time over a period of time:  <br/>
+That may be something that to question if repeated a certain amount of times over a period of time:  <br/>
 <img src="https://res.cloudinary.com/dsz8pn2ym/image/upload/v1770863434/Screenshot_2026-02-08_162911_yphesj.png"/>
 <br />
 <br />